-From there, we'll head north to the coast, where we'll stay at a marvelously unique and beautiful property hidden in the hills overlooking the ocean.
+From there, we'll head north to the coast, where we'll stay at a beautiful property near the ocean.
 We'll assist with a nutrition and hygiene distribution program directed by a nonprofit that serves the largely undocumented Haitian population in the region.
 These ministries serve both bateys (slum villages) and the Sosua garbage dump, where the poorest Haitians and Dominicans forage for salvageable metal, plastic, and discarded food for subsistence.
 This eye-opening encounter with the realities of extreme global poverty invites cohort members to deep reflection and analysis.
 Our discussions will attempt to examine the root causes of these conditions, and consider how the experience can affect our mentality and practices back home.
 (Our 5-day International Seminar does not include the coast component.)

 The International Seminar provides a challenging but massively rewarding experience of personal growth.
 We'll continue to the reflective journey well after the physical one has ended.
 We'll gather again, in person and in our online community, to explore meanings, trade insights, and consider the future in light of our shared experience.

-We believe in presenting clients with an up-front, all-inclusive program cost, which we will calculate based on the size of the group, length of the Seminar, and planned itinerary.
-We can help arrange air travel, but it is the responsibility of the client to make arrangements.
+We believe in presenting clients with an up-front, all-inclusive program cost.
+We can help plan air travel, but it is the responsibility of the client to make arrangements.
 It is important that the entire group arrive in a close window on their flights arriving in the Dominican Republic; the same goes for departure.
 For this reason, there will be required arrival and departure windows.